-Foster carers are usually trained and approved to look after children for particular lengths of times.
+Foster carers are usually trained and approved to look after children for a certain period of time.
 Here are some of the different types of fostering - you may find that your fostering service has different names for some of them.

 Emergency foster carers will need to be prepared to take a child into their home at any time of the night or day and have them stay for a few days.
 This type of fostering is unplanned and used at short notice, for example, if a lone parent is taken into hospital and there is no one to care for their child.
 Longer-term plans must then be considered.